Have questions? Here are some answers

-If you don't see what you're looking for, we encourage you to check out our Facebook page where we have even more interesting stuff about GILENYA.
+If you don't see what you're looking for, we encourage you to check out our Facebook page.
+There, you'll find a place to submit your questions, get some answers, and connect with others like you.
 And stay tuned: we're going to keep adding answers here as we hear more from people just like you.

 YOU SAY GILENYA IS EFFECTIVE.
 WHERE'S THE PROOF?

-There's quite a lot, actually.
 GILENYA was tested in two key clinical trials, with thousands of people.
-Some facts for you:
+Here's a bit more info:

-Only GILENYA combines proven efficacy to cut multiple sclerosis (MS) relapses in half vs a leading injectable in the first once-daily* pill.
-GILENYA reduced the frequency of relapses by 52% in a 1-year study vs interferon beta-1a IM, and 54% in a 2-year study vs placebo.
+Only GILENYA combines proven efficacy to cut multiple sclerosis (MS) relapses in half vs Avonex®, in the first once-daily* pill.
+GILENYA reduced the frequency of relapses by 52% in a 1-year study vs Avonex, and by 54% in a 2-year study vs placebo.

-GILENYA was approved in the United States on September 21, 2010 to treat relapsing forms of MS. Today, more than 28,000 people in the United States alone have been prescribed GILENYA.
+GILENYA was approved in the United States on September 21, 2010 to treat relapsing forms of MS. Today, more than 34,000 people in the United States have been prescribed GILENYA.